victrme/Bonjourr/README.md

-You can also [or try it online 🌎](https://online.bonjourr.fr) before installing.
+You can also [try it online 🌎](https://online.bonjourr.fr) before installing.

 <br>